antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 ## Goal of this example

 This example demonstrates how to generate stochastic slip distributions consistent with  2011, March the 11th, Mw 9.0 Tohoku earthquake.
+It can be run both through Docker or Manual version

-👉 The final output consists of thousands of stochastic slip distributions ready for tsunami simulations.
+👉 The final output consists of stochastic slip distributions ready for tsunami simulations.

 The test-case shown in this example is also run through the Jupyter Notebook [antifasc_main.ipynb](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).

-> ⚠️ **Performance note**
-> This notebook includes intermediate plots to illustrate key steps (e.g., barycenter selection and rupture area computation), but it is significantly slower than running the equivalent Python script [antifasc_main.py](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.py).

 # 1 - Mesh